Independent Democratic Conference

-The Independent Democratic Conference (IDC) was a group of members of the New York State Senate from the Democratic Party who were elected as Democrats but formed a coalition to give the Republicans the majority in the chamber, and attempted to create an independent caucus or a third caucus in the New York State Senate or a third party in the State of New York and prevent the Republican Party from gerrymandering the state senate districts of the 8 IDC members.
-At the time of its dissolution, the IDC included eight members: Jeffrey D. Klein, Marisol Alcantara, Tony Avella, David Carlucci, Jesse Hamilton, Jose Peralta, Diane Savino, and David Valesky.
+The Independent Democratic Conference (IDC) was a caucus consisting of several Democratic members of the New York State Senate that existed from 2011 to 2018.
+The IDC is notable for having formed a power-sharing arrangement with the Senate Republican Conference.
+At the time of its dissolution, the IDC had eight members: Jeff Klein, Marisol Alcantara, Tony Avella, David Carlucci, Jesse Hamilton, Jose Peralta, Diane Savino, and David Valesky.
+The IDC was led by Jeff Klein.

-Klein, Savino, Valesky, and Carlucci formed the IDC in 2011 due to disagreements with John L. Sampson, the Democratic leader in the New York State Senate.
-The IDC allied itself with Senate Republicans throughout its existence.
+Klein, Savino, Valesky, and Carlucci formed the IDC in 2011 due to disagreements with John L. Sampson, the Democratic leader of the New York State Senate.
+The IDC allied itself with Senate Republicans throughout much of its existence.
 During the 2013–14 legislative session, the IDC and the Senate Republican Conference controlled the Senate jointly, as the Senate Republicans did not have sufficient numbers to form a governing majority on their own.

-After negotiations with Governor Andrew Cuomo, who had previously supported it, the IDC dissolved, its members rejoined the Senate Democratic Conference, and Klein would become the Deputy Democratic Conference Leader in April 2018.
-In the subsequent Democratic primaries in September, six of the eight former IDC members were defeated; only Carlucci and Savino won their respective primary contests.
-In 2020, Carlucci opted not to seek re-election to the senate and instead ran to succeed the retiring Nita Lowey as the U.S. representative for New York's 17th congressional district; he finished fourth in the Democratic primary.
+At the request of Democratic Governor Andrew Cuomo, who had previously supported the IDC, the IDC dissolved in April 2018.
+Following the IDC's dissolution, its members rejoined the Senate Democratic Conference and Klein became the Deputy Democratic Conference Leader.
+In the subsequent Democratic primaries in September 2018, six of the eight former IDC members were defeated; only Carlucci and Savino won their respective primary contests and were re-elected.
+Carlucci did not seek re-election in 2020, and Savino did not seek re-election in 2022.

-In February 2022, the Staten Island Advance reported that Savino, the last remaining IDC member in the New York State Senate, would not seek re-election in 2022.